 As temperatures between the seasons, and especially from summer to autumn, have big differences, the colors of the leaves during the fall change into vibrant shades of orange, red, yellow, and brown.
 Making the landscapes perfect spots for photographers or painters.

 When is the best time to photograph a fall in Japan?
 What are the best locations?
 This guide is thought to help the photographer to plan the perfect Momiji photo tour.

 What does the name Momiji mean?

-In Japan, as in spring cherry blossom, the natural phenomenon has a particular name, and its called Koyo or Momiji (meaning red leaf).
-In the same way the red leaf hunting activity gets the name of Momijigari.
+In Japan, the natural phenomenon has a particular name, and it’s called Koyo or Momiji (meaning red leaf).
+In the same way, the red leaf hunting activity gets the name of Momijigari.